VoHoTv/coronavirus/README.txt

 == Changelog ==

+= 1.3.5 =
+* Changed to different API endpoint to fix the issue of empty widgets.

 = 1.3.4 =
 * Updated the API to the v2 endpoint.
 All data should now be displayed again.